Traveling to Hawaii with Teenagers

 Hawaii is an excellent teen destination, partly because it has the ocean environment and such a large range of active sports of interest to teenagers.
 Add to this the ancient culture of Hawaii, which is also absorbing.

 For parents, the relative safety of Hawaii is also appealing.
-You know the kids won’t encounter any toxic plants, bugs, or reptiles in this unusually-benign tropical paradise.
-You also know the kids won’t get sick from drinking the water, as can happen in Mexico or other tropical settings.
+You know your children won’t encounter any toxic plants, bugs, or reptiles in this unusually-benign tropical paradise.
+You also can be relatively certain that they won’t get sick from drinking the water, as can happen in Mexico and other tropical settings.

 Copyright © 2014 Lee Foster, Foster Travel Publishing.
 All rights reserved.